 Energy Star Dehumidifier Qualification Standards

 Energy Star rates the energy efficiency of a dehumidifier by the volume of water (in litres) it can extract from the air for every kilowatt hour of energy used.
 This figure is called the "Energy Factor".
-The higher the Energy Factor the more energy
+The higher the Energy Factor the more energy efficient the appliance.

 Large capacity dehumidifiers are more energy efficient than smaller models so Energy Star use a sliding scale to rate units within bands of water removing power.
 The scale runs from 1.2 litres per kilowatt hour to 1.8 l/kwh.
 In order to qualify for the Energy Star award a 25 pint unit, for example, must extract at least 1.4 litres per kilowatt hour while a 70 pint model must achieve at least 1.8 l/kwh.
 The complete list of bands is shown in the table below.